mvjanuario/girlfriendismissing/README.md

 # girlfriendismissing
-A 2D (almost horror) puzzle game where your girlfriend is missing and must find her.
+A 2D (almost horror) puzzle game where your girlfriend is missing and you must find her.